igrafx/miningkafka/howto.md

 Using these modules, you can configure kafka connectors, define custom UDFs (User-Defined Functions), and enable live connections for seamless data streaming and analysis.

-The **[iGrafx LiveConnect](https://github.com/igrafx/miningkafka/blob/master/howto.md#igrafx-liveconnect)** module provides a Kafka infrastructure setup located in the docker-compose/ subdirectory.
-It includes essential components for managing and interacting with Kafka
+The **[Docker Compose](https://github.com/igrafx/miningkafka/blob/master/howto.md#docker-compose)** module provides a Kafka infrastructure setup located in the docker-compose/ subdirectory.
+It includes essential components for managing and interacting with Kafka.

 In the **iGrafx Connectors** module, you will find 2 connectors.